 Features are raw facts.
-Benefits show reader whats in it for him.
+Benefits show the reader what’s in it for him.

-Benefits keep reader moving through your copy and increase reader interest in your product.
+Benefits keep readers moving through your copy and increase reader interest in your product.

 Benefits create psychological links between his desire & your product or service.

-When your prospect become emotionally attach to the product he will by it.
+When your prospect becomes emotionally attached to the product he will buy it.

-Stronger the emotion is, quicker the prospect will buy.
+The stronger the emotion is, the quicker the prospect will buy.